-- 5. Other-Than-Serious Violations & GBP. - a.
-For other-than-serious safety and health violations, there is only minimal severity. - b.
-If the Assistant Chief of Enforcement determines that it is appropriate to achieve the necessary deterrent effect, a GBP of \$7,000 may be proposed.
+5. Other-Than-Serious Violations & GBP.

+- a.
+For other-than-serious safety and health violations, there is only minimal severity.
+See Table S-4, "GBP for Other-Than-Serious Violations" in the Penalties Supplement. - b.
+If the Assistant Chief of Enforcement determines that it is appropriate to achieve the necessary deterrent effect, a GBP of the maximum statutory amount may be proposed.
 Such discretion should be exercised based on the facts of the specific case and the reasons should be adequately explained in the case file.